EsotericSoftware/spine-scripts/photoshop/README.md

 * `[bone]` or `[bone:name]`  Layers, slots, and bones are placed under a bone.
 The bone is created at the center of a visible layer.
 Bone groups can be nested.
 * `[slot]` or `[slot:name]`  Layers are placed in a slot.
 * `[skin]` or `[skin:name]`  Layers are placed in a skin.
 Skin layer images are output in a subfolder for the skin.
+* `[scale:number]`  Layers are scaled.
+Their attachments are scaled inversely, so they appear the same size in Spine.
 * `[folder]` or `[folder:name]`  Layers images are output in a subfolder.
 Folder groups can be nested.
 * `[ignore]` Layers, groups, and any child groups will not be output.